Economic impacts of invasive species

 Where does the money go?

 Our study found that municipalities and conservation authorities are spending the most money on emerald ash borer.
-The next highest expenditures for municipalities are zebra and quagga mussels and gypsy moth.
+The next highest expenditures for municipalities are zebra and quagga mussels and Spongy moth.

 To learn more about the economic impacts of invasive species on Ontario municipalities and conservation authorities, check out our fact sheet and read the full study below!